On the singularities of the spectral shift function for some tight-binding models: Introduction

-In the finite-dimensional case where $\dim(\mathcal G) < \infty$, Theorem \ref{theo1:cor1} implies that the SSF $\xi(\cdot;H_h^\pm,H_h)$ is bounded in $\br \smallsetminus \{0,\frac4{h^2}\}$.
-Notice that Theorem \ref{theo1:cor1} is stronger than Theorem \ref{theo0}.
-In particular, if $\mathcal G = \mathbb C$, then the operator $H_h = -\Delta_h$ is the 1D discrete Laplacian in the lattice $h\bz$ and Corollary \ref{cor:specdisfini} shows the finiteness of the discrete spectrum of $-\Delta_h \pm V_h$ for polynomial decay perturbations at infinity.
-This extends results of \cite{bst,bst+} where the finiteness of the discrete spectrum of $-\Delta_1+V$ has been proved for exponential decay perturbations.
+In the finite-dimensional case $\dim(\mathcal G) < +\infty$, Theorem \ref{theo1:cor1} implies that the SSF $\xi(\cdot;H^\pm,H_Q)$ is bounded in $\br \smallsetminus \mathscr E_Q$, which improves Theorem \ref{theo0}.
+In particular, if $\mathcal G = \mathbb C$, then the operator $H_0 = -\Delta_h$ is the 1D discrete Laplacian on the lattice $\bz_h$ and Corollary \ref{cor:specdisfini} shows the finiteness of the discrete spectrum of $-\Delta_h \pm V$ for polynomial decay perturbations at infinity.
+This extends results of \cite{bst,bst+} where the finiteness of the discrete spectrum of $-\Delta_1+V$ has been proved for self-adjoint exponential decay perturbations at infinity.